Expedition to Alaska’s ice giant

 Half board during the ascent (from/to Kahiltna Base Camp)

 Roomy mess tent during the expedition

 1 tent per 2-3 members on the mountain

 High altitude stove and cutlery

-Ropes, fixed ropes, ice screws and snow stakes, snow saws
+Ropes, fixed ropes, ice screws and snow stakes, snow saws and shovels

 Pulkas (equipment sledges)